jonohayon/vson/README.md

 ```

 #### wat
-If there is a property of `type`, the property value is considered
+If there is a property called `type`, the property value is considered
 as a *definition*.
 If you need to include a `type` property
-inside a virtual, make the value of `type` as a definition:
+inside a virtual, make the value of `type` as a definition.
+In other words, if there
+is a `type` property inside, so the value considered as a definition.
 ```javascript
 {
     wrong: {